DBCDK/content-first/src/data/README.md

-Files in this folder is used to populate content-first with data.
+Files in this folder are used to populate content-first with data.
 Some of the files are even required at build time to build the client application.

 Required files:
 - exportTags.json